-1) Long-term Issues
+1) Long-Term Issues

 2) Competitive Advantage

 Strategic management assists the managers in looking for fresh avenues for achieving sustainable competitive advantage.
-When strategic management principles are applied regularly in the proceedings of the organisation, managers can increase the number of satisfied customers, provide goods and services at economical prices, and can develop a highly satisfied workforce.
+When strategic management principles are applied regularly in the proceedings of the organization, managers can increase the number of satisfied customers, provide goods and services at economical prices, and can develop a highly satisfied workforce.

 3) Impact on Operations

 Strategic management makes decisions regarding situations that would occur in the future and are not a part of the day-to-day activities.
-Managers are ignorant about the after effects of their decisions because of the dynamic and uncertain business environment.
+Managers are ignorant about the after-effects of their decisions because of the dynamic and uncertain business environment.

 Since strategic management is uncertain, it becomes complex as well.
-Managers come across situations related to the business environment that are not easy to understand.
+Managers come across situations related to the business environment that is not easy to understand.
 There is a need for analysing internal and external environments.